Internship and establishment of the official

 During the procedure, you are entitled to the assistance of the defenders of your choice.

-If you were already a permanent civil servant in another territorial employment framework or in a state or hospital corps before your appointment as a probationary civil servant, your secondment for probationary period is terminated and you are reinstated in your original employment framework or corps.
+If you were already a permanent civil servant in another territorial employment framework or in a State or hospital corps before your appointment as a probationary civil servant, your probationary secondment is terminated and you are reinstated in your original employment framework or corps.

 You are not entitled to any severance pay.